RSS Feeds

 YouTube RSS feeds

-YouTube already offers RSS feeds, but they're pretty limiting and Google can see which videos you're watching when you use them (if you care).
+YouTube already offers feeds for its channels, but they're rather limiting and Google can see which videos you're watching when you use them (if you care).
 So we've implemented our own alternative version of the feeds with a few added improvements.

 • Shorts are automatically excluded (but available in a separate feed)